 During 1975, Hulman built the larger, more modern Museum facility within the Speedway oval, its opening coinciding with the United States Bicentennial celebration in 1976.
 Constructed of pre-cast cement and Wyoming quartz, the Museum’s display space measures approximately 30,000 square feet.
 The building also houses two gift shops owned by the Speedway, the track's retail photography store, and other offices.

 The Auto Racing Hall of Fame was established to perpetuate the names and memories of prominent personalities for their outstanding contributions to the sport of racing and to the development of the entire automotive industry.
 Organized in 1952 by the American Automobile Association, the Hall of Fame admitted inductees in 1952, 1953, and 1954.
-Operations were suspended until the Auto Racing Hall of Fame was revived by Tony Hulman in 1962.
+Operations were suspended until Tony Hulman revived the Auto Racing Hall of Fame in 1962.
 He moved it from Detroit to Indianapolis, where it joined the Indianapolis Motor Speedway’s offices at the corner of 16th Street and Georgetown Road.

 As noted below, the Museum’s collection encompasses race cars from many series: IndyCar, NASCAR, Formula One, Sprint, Midget, motorcycle races, and drag racing.
 It also includes a variety of passenger automobiles, many of which were manufactured in Indiana by companies that once had ties to racing.
 These include spectacular examples of Duesenberg, Marmon, and Stutz marques, as well as Ferrari, Mercedes, and a variety of other European passenger car makers.
 The collection encompasses motorcycles, dragsters, and vehicles that have set world land speed records at various points in history, including Craig Breedlove’s Spirit of America Sonic I.

-About one-fifth of the Museum's estimated 135,000 annual visitors tour the Museum during May, the month of the annual Indianapolis 500 Mile Race.
+About one quarter of the Museum's estimated 135,000 annual visitors tour the Museum during May, the month of the annual Indianapolis 500 Mile Race.

 The Indianapolis Motor Speedway was built on many things.
 In the beginning, it was a vision, followed by millions of paving bricks.
 But, it was the sights and sounds of the Speedway on race day that became the building blocks upon which the history of the Indianapolis 500 was really built.